harry-sar/4216COMP-Group-Project/README.md

 *Robbie Bold*

-How to Run Michael's Visualisation
+How to Run Michael's Visualisation \
-•	Ensure you are connected to the Github which has all of the data which is used in the graph.
+•	Ensure you are connected to the Github which has all of the data which is used in the graph \
-•	Go to “Michael’s Visualisation” branch to find my own visualisation
+•	Go to “Michael’s Visualisation” branch to find my own visualisation \
-•	Load up my visualisation code
+•	Load up my visualisation code \
-•	Then run the code
+•	Then run the code \
 •	This should then load the scatter graph rather quickly